 The Institute of International Studies is accepting applications for the John L. Simpson Memorial Research Fellowship in International and Comparative Studies.

-Students must be currently registered with the Graduate Division or on approved travel status.
 Students are eligible for support regardless of previous fellowships from other sources.
 The award amount is at the discretion of the committee.
-Requests for tuition and fee costs as separate items will not be considered
+Requests for tuition and fee costs as separate items will not be considered.

 This research fellowship is a memorial to John L. Simpson to support research in comparative studies that analyzes similarities and differences among societies and states, with respect to social, cultural, political, and economic structures and policies, including patterns of these relationships in global and transnational systems.
 During his long, illustrious career, Mr. Simpson was awarded the two highest honors bestowed by the University: the Gold Medal for Outstanding Scholar in 1913 and, at Charter Day in 1960, a Doctor of Laws degree for his many years of distinguished public service.
 This included prominent participation in American relief efforts in Europe during and after World War I, service with a State Department mission to the Allied Control commission in Italy during the later stages of World War II, and early membership in the Belgian-American Educational Foundation, the Council on Foreign Relations in New York, and the Foreign Policy Association.
 Mr. Simpson served as President of the World Affairs Council of Northern California and was decorated by the French Legion of Honor and the Belgian Order of the Crown.
 Within the broad category of international/comparative studies, the Institute of International Studies has identified five topics that take priority.